Libyan leader encourages 200 Italian party girls to become Muslims.

 Politicians from the Northern League party, Berlusconi’s coalition allies who have frequently spoken out against foreign immigration, have criticised the investment and called on market regulator ConSob to investigate.

-Opposition politicians have also criticised Berlusconi for his close relationship with Gaddafi, particulalry reflected through a recent deal under which Libya has agreed to take back illegal immigrants trying to sail to Italy from its ports.
+Opposition politicians have criticised Berlusconi over a recent deal under which Libya has agreed to take back illegal immigrants trying to sail to Italy from its ports.